 I often find myself (and others) wanting to place the full burden of the relationship on Christ’s shoulders.
 It is true that the means of having a relationship with God is all on Christ, but our response is not.
 That is what Paul is addressing.

 Verses 25-32 are very practical in nature.
 Life under the authority of God’s grace means old sinful behavior is to stop.
 Period.
-To come under the lordship of Jesus, is to become free of all law and authorities that are in opposition to Him.
+To come under the lordship of Jesus is to become free of all law and authorities that are in opposition to Him.
 Moreover, we must then live under Christ’s authority if we are to have eternal life.
 Anyone who repents can do so because the Spirit of Christ is given and with it the revelation in how to live.
 Jesus did say we must deny ourselves and follow Him.
 Otherwise… why call Him Lord?

 The Apostle Paul in this 5th chapter of Ephesians states clean behavior is a must for the saints.
 This means that a Christian person who has Christian behavior is one who is seeking Christ’s character.
 We want to be like Him.
 Paul tells the Ephesians what this doesn’t look like in verses 3-5 and what it does look like in verses 6-14.

 “Clean living” would be the lifestyle Christ Jesus modeled.
 Moreover, for us, this means personal sacrifice and maturing repentance (learning along the Way).
 These two go hand in hand.
-There seems to me to be a strong correlation with what I want to call “maturing repentance” (sanctification) with Christian love.
+There seems to me to be a strong correlation between what I want to call “maturing repentance” (sanctification) and Christian love.
 Until the fullness of God has come to believers as the body of Christ, the very goal of Christians is unity.
 Remember, the Apostle Paul explains how these will be achieved in this passage.
 First, Christ Himself is actively filling believers with the Spirit as 5:10 states.
 Second, 5:18 informs believers to receive Him in an ongoing manner.

 We are to “be filled” because we are maturing into the fullness of the Body Christ has provided.
 We should be aware that Paul is speaking of more than being “born again and initially receiving the spirit of Christ.”
 There is much more to it.
 He is speaking to what should occur after a commitment of loyalty to Christ.